Create BYCEPS Configuration File¶

 .

-, that you can use as a base for
+, that you can use as a

-your specific configuration.
+basis for your specific configuration.

-$ cp config/config.toml.example-development config/development.toml
+$ cp config/config.toml.example config/config.toml

 Set a Secret Key¶